NUR 500. Biostatistics.1 Credit.

 NUR 812PBL.
 DNP Project II.2 Credits.

-Students continue experiential learning to create and sustain change through implementation of the approved, scholarly DNP Project Proposal using appropriate leadership concepts, interdisciplinary team collaboration, and change theory.
-Post-implementation and evaluation of Project outcomes are disseminated to applicable fieldwork site stakeholders, peers in a professional forum, and in a digital repository.
+Students continue experiential learning to create and sustain change through implementation of the approved, scholarly DNP Project Proposal.
+The project os carried out using appropriate leadership concepts, interdisciplinary team collaboration, and change theory.
 There are 120 fieldwork hours associated with this course.
 This course is graded on a pass/fail basis.

 Offered: Every year, Fall Online